ArturBorowy/ultimate-logger-jvm/README.md

 ![TagSettings data structure](https://i.imgur.com/oARBKaw.png)

-If you set `shouldLogClassName` of `tagSettings` flag to `true`, you will see class name before message in every line logged. `shouldLogFileNameAndLineNum` is a cool feature too.
-If you set this flag to `true`, you will see in Logcat a hyperlink to the line of code, where you have used JvmLog (see in example of **Quick start quide#2**).
+If you set `shouldLogClassName` of `tagSettings` flag to `true`, you will see class name before message in every line logged.

 Optionally you can override default tag settings (you have set in JvmLogInitializer.init(...)) **in every specific usage of `JvmLog`**